-Plan contribution rates resulting from the current and preceding valuations are shown in the schedule on page C-15.
-Investment performance during the prior period exceeded assumed returns for the plan, but the asset smoothing method continued to recognize prior losses putting upward pressure on the contribution rates for both groups.
+The 2015 actuarial valuation reflected investment performance that exceeded assumed returns for the plan, but the asset smoothing method continued to recognize prior losses putting upward pressure on the contribution rates.
 Rates of investment return for fiscal years ending in 2014 and 2015 were 16.7% and 3.3%, respectively.
 Cost of living adjustments for the prior period created actuarial gains since the actual COLA's of 1.5% (2014) and 1.0% (2015) were less than the assumed 2.5% COLA.
 Total payroll declined since the previous valuation mainly for the following two reasons: 1) actual salary increases since the prior valuation were less than assumed and 2) all new employees after June 30, 2014 enter the new Hybrid Plan.

 Effective with the 2015 valuation, the plan began using the entry-age normal funding method pursuant to the funding policy adopted by the TCRS Board of Trustees.
-The funding policy also requires valuations to be performed annually after June 30, 2015.
-Changing to the entry-age normal funding method did not impact the results as compared to the prior valuation since the unfunded accrued liability had been reestablished in 2013 using the frozen initial liability method (with the entry-age normal method used to determine the accrued liability).
+Changing to the entry-age normal funding method did not impact the results in 2015 as compared to the prior valuation since the unfunded accrued liability had been reestablished in 2013 using the frozen initial liability method (with the entry-age normal method used to determine the accrued liability).
+Pursuant to the funding policy, the amortization schedule of each gain/loss tier (2013 and 2015) was adjusted with the 2015 valuation to maintain stability in the contribution rates as compared to the 2013 valuation.
+Annual contribution rates continued to include an administrative charge assumption of 0.14% of payroll.